 - Versatility: These palettes can be subdued or vibrant.
 The key lies in the chosen shades of the opposing colors.

-- Attention-Grabbing: Complementary colors are ideal for highlighting and drawing attention due to their contrasting nature.
+- Attention-grabbing: Complementary colors are ideal for highlighting and drawing attention due to their contrasting nature.

 - Energetic: This palette exudes energy and liveliness, making it perfect for designs or spaces that excite or inspire.